 Despite being the home of the Premier League, figuring out where you're going to be watching the beautiful game in the UK can be a bit tricky, as there are multiple broadcasters in the mix throughout the year.
 Plus, with football blackout rules in place, we don't even get to watch every match from the comfort of our own homes, either.

-The biggest player for the Premier League in the UK is Sky Sports.
+The biggest broadcaster for the Premier League in the UK is (and continues to be) Sky Sports.
 They get the lion's share of matches each season, having aired more than 140 games last season (mostly on Sky Sports Premier League).

-There's a range of Sky TV packages available to suit just about everyone, so the simplest way to check out all the best Sky TV deals is to head to Sky.com. (opens in new tab) Sky Sports is available as an add-on to whatever package you choose, so it's really up to you what you want to choose
+There's a range of Sky TV packages available to suit just about everyone, so the simplest way to check out all the best Sky TV deals is to head to Sky.com.
+Sky Sports is available as an add-on to whatever package you choose, so it's really up to you what you want to choose

-If you just want access to Sky Sports on its own for the duration of the Premier League, we'd recommend going for a NOW Sports Pass (opens in new tab) instead.
-For a £33.99 a month rolling contract, this pass gets you complete access to all 11 Sky Sports channels, so you can keep up with the games that matter to you plus other sports including Formula 1, NFL, cricket, golf, and more.
+If you just want access to Sky Sports on its own for the duration of the Premier League, we'd suggest looking into a NOW Sports Pass instead.
+For a £34.99 a month rolling contract, this pass gets you complete access to all 11 Sky Sports channels, so you can keep up with the games that matter to you plus other sports including Formula 1, NFL, cricket, golf, and more.

-Prime Video is the third major Premier League broadcaster that you need to know about in the UK.
-Under its current agreement, Amazon has the rights to a small number of matches; like last season, there will be 20 live fixtures exclusive to the streaming service in 2022, split into two batches during the winter.
+Prime Video is the third and final major Premier League broadcaster that you need to know about in the UK.
+Under its current agreement, Amazon has the rights to a small number of matches; like last season, there were 20 live fixtures exclusive to the streaming service in 2022, split into two batches during the winter.

 Where to watch the Premier League in the US

-Last year, NBC Sports signed a new six-year rights deal with the Premier League (opens in new tab) that will see NBC continue to be the US home of the Premier League until 2028 and covers all 380 matches; this deal also comes with the exclusive rights to Spanish-language coverage, to boot.
+In 2021, NBC Sports signed a six-year rights deal with the Premier League that will see NBC continue to be the US home of the Premier League until 2028.
+This deal covered all 380 matches, and came with exclusive rights to Spanish-language coverage, too.

-Premier League games will be shared across NBC's various channels and platforms; landmark matches will air on NBC's flagship stations, whilst others will play out on USA Network.
-Every other game apart from that will be available to stream on Peacock.
+Premier League games will be shared across NBC's various channels and platforms; landmark matches will air on NBC's flagship stations, whilst some others will play out on USA Network.
+Games that aren't shown on these networks will be made available to stream on Peacock.

 The cheapest way to get access to NBC and the USA Network (local TV listings permitting) if you don't already have it is to sign up for the Sling Blue package with Sling TV.

 Sling Blue comes with the cable channels you'll need to watch the Premier League in the US along with other channels perfect for sports fans like the NFL Network and Fox Sports.
 After Sling TV's recent price hike, you can sign up for Sling TV for just $40 a month.
 Don't forget to check out our guide to the best streaming deals for more info on this and more streaming promos.

-If you want, you can customize your package either by picking up some of the Extra add-on channels (for an additional fee), or by combining Sling Blue with Sling's other package for $50 a month to pick up all the standard channels on offer.
+If you want, you can customize your package either by picking up some of the Extra add-on channels (for an additional fee) or by combining Sling Blue with Sling's other package for $55 a month to pick up all the standard channels on offer.

-For the complete Premier League experience, you're also going to be a Peacock Premium subscriber, as around half of this season's games will only be available to stream on Peacock.
+For the complete Premier League experience, you're also going to be a Peacock Premium subscriber, as around half of this season's games will only be available to stream on the NBC service.

 Peacock does have a free tier, but you won't be able to stream the English Premier League that way, as live sports broadcasts are just one of the range of perks available solely to Premium members.
-The bright side here is that Peacock Premium also enables you to watch other live sports along with Peacock Originals, plus you'll also get next-day access to returning broadcast series, too.
+The bright side here is that being a Peacock Premium subscriber also enables you to watch other live sports along with Peacock Originals, plus you'll also get next-day access to returning broadcast series, too.